MRamadhanKesaPI/The-Impact-of-Macroeconomic-Factors-on-IHSG/README.md

-# The Impact of Macroeconomic Factors on IHSG: A Regression Analysis
+# The Impact of Macroeconomic Factors on Indonesia Composite Index (IHSG): A Regression Analysis

 **Welcome to my personal project repository!**